NAICNO/Jobanalyzer/sonalyze/MANUAL.md

 Input filtering options are shared between the operations.
 Aggregation filtering and output options are per-operation, as outlined directly below.

+Sonalyze can also act as a client toward a server that runs sonalyze on its behalf against a data store on a remote host, see "Remote access" further down.

 ### Log file computation options

 `--data-path=<path>`